Mt. Adams from Goat Rocks Wilderness, WA

 I’m also a Registered Financial Advisor with the National Association of Personal Financial Advisors (NAPFA).
 NAPFA is the country’s leading professional association of Fee-Only financial advisors.
 The use of the Fee-Only financial planning model is still small but it is growing.
 More and more consumers and planners are coming to see its clear advantages.

 On a more personal note, my beautiful wife and I have been married since 1985.
 We enjoy the beach and the mountains.
 We like to explore the beauty of the great Northwest (and beyond).
 We like to engage in a variety of outdoor activities such as kayaking, cycling, backpacking, camping, fly fishing, boogie-boarding, kite-flying, snowboarding and skiing.
 The pictures throughout my website are pictures we've taken from some of our favorite places.
 We have three wonderful, grown daughters.
 We've been members of Harvest Community Church in Hillsboro since 1991.
-I’ve led several money management classes at Harvest and serve as an elder and the church treasurer.
+I’ve led several money management classes at Harvest and serve as an elder.